flatironinstitute/jax-finufft/README.md

 interface](https://finufft.readthedocs.io/en/latest/python.html) to FINUFFT,
 _please note that the function signatures here are different_!

-For example, here's how you can do a 1-dimensional type 1 transform (only works on CPU):
+For example, here's how you can do a 1-dimensional type 1 transform (CPU or GPU):

 ```python
 import numpy as np